nguyensjsu/sp22-202-the-architects/CRC.md

 ## Deck
 Reponsibilities:
 - Knows which cards it owns
-- Knows the order of the cards
+- Responds to special card

 Collaborators:
 - Card